Atlanta 6:03 Trk 20 Bukka (Booker T. Washington White) Recorded: Memphis, Tennessee Album: Parchman Farm Blues - Roots RTS [email protected]

 (guitar- tight)

-Aunt ask-ed 'Would I that train if I could hear it?'
-She said, 'You're too young, you know nothin' too about hoboin'.
+Aunt ask-ed 'Would I know that train if I could hear She said, 'You're too young, you know too much about hoboin'.

-I said, 'Well, I tell ya Ester, if I can hear the bell on train I could tell you mo' it.'
+I said, 'Well, I ya Aunt Ester, if I can hear the bell on train I could tell you mo' it.'

-When that train jumped to the fifteen curve, a will give you a toll like this:
+When that jumped to the fifteen mile curve, a bell will give you a like this:

 (guitar- tolling)

-Made me thought about when my got n' she died.
+Made me thought about my baby got n' she died.
 She's, they called me up.

 (guitar - airbraking)